Answers Available:

 Can I create multiple synchronised repositories with CVSNT

 March Hare Software can implement multiple synchronised copies of the CVSNT repository for you.
-You will need several days of consulting and a Professional Support contract for each site that hosts or accesses a repository.
-Multiple sites within one region can be covered by a single "Multi Site" contract.
-Sites in different regions (eg: one in London one in Los Angeles) will require separate contracts or an Enterprise agreement.
+You will need several days of consulting and a support contract for each site that hosts or accesses a repository.
+Multiple sites within one region can be covered by a singlecontract.
+Sites in different regions (eg: one in London one in Los Angeles) may require separate contracts.

 March Hare Software have our own repository hosted in UK, Australia and the USA.
 A sales consultant will be able to assist you further.